fcortesbio/amazon-java/01 - Introduction to Software Development/Module 1 - Getting Started with Java.md

 - **Strong Community**: A massive, active community of developers provides extensive support through forums, tutorials, and open source projects.

-Java is used accross many different fields to build:
+Java is used across many different fields to build:

 - **Enterprise Applications**: Large-scale systems for business (e.g., CRM or ERP systems)
 - **Web Applications**: Dynamic and interactive websites